PredictionIO/PredictionIO-Docs/source/deployment/distributed.rst

   If your application regularly generates new users and/or items, you need to take this growth into consideration.
 If your User/Item ID's are UUID's that are 36-character long, each user/item would require around 120 bytes of disk storage.

+  ``120B * # users or items``

   As an example, for each 1 million users, you will need 120 MB of space.

 * Behavior Data

   In most cases, your application's users will generate many actions, and it is usually due to storage growth that you need to scale the data storage.
   Assuming User ID's and Item ID's are UUID's that are 36-character long, each user-to-item action would require around 150 bytes of disk storage.

+  ``150B * # actions``

   If you run an online store with 100000 active users and each of them generates 20 actions daily, your data store will grow by around 300 MB each day, which is about 9 GB per month.

 * Prediction Model